- Dropshipping definition

 Estimated cost: ~$29/month

-You’ll need to find an ecommerce platform or website builder in order to create and host your online store.
+You’ll need to find an ecommerce platform in order to create and host your online store.
 We obviously recommend starting a Shopify store.
 You’ll be able to effortlessly sync with the Oberlo marketplace to source products, and you’ll get access to our full selection of themes and free branding tools so you can get your business up and running quickly.

 Estimated cost: $5-20/year